Canvas - End-of-Semester Best Practices

 Overview

-As the end of a semester approaches, there are a number of best practices that Canvas instructors are encouraged to follow.
-Refer to the information provided below when approaching the end of the semester.
+As the end of a semester approaches, there are a number of best practices that Canvas educators are encouraged to follow to successfully wrap up the term.
+This page provides a curated list of end-of-term tips and information for Canvas and Canvas integrations.

 Best Practices Menu